pierlj/aaf_framework/README.md

 - Error related to `torch._six.PY36`: replace all occurence of `PY36` by `PY37`.

 ## Results
-Results on pascal VOC, COCO and DOTA.
+Results on pascal VOC, COCO and DOTA and DIOR.